grantwinney/52-Weeks-of-Pi/02-Send-Morse-Code-Via-Button-Click/README.md

 # Send Morse Code Via Button Click
-This is a Python3 script for accepting incoming signals (via a physical button that "closes" the circuit), and translating the input into morse code.
+This is a Python script for accepting incoming signals (via a physical button that "closes" the circuit), and translating the input into morse code.

 There are three files of interest: